 The federal government has no constitutional authority to do the vast majority of the things it does today.

 Of course, this truth runs counter to conventional wisdom and everything you learned in your high school government class.
-Suggest the feds shouldn’t formulate policies on marriage, healthcare, education or infrastructure, and you’ll get blank stares at best.
+Suggest the feds shouldn’t formulate policies on healthcare, education or infrastructure, and you’ll get blank stares at best.
 Most will adamantly disagree.
 And many will simply write you off as some kind of “anti-government” kook.

 But most ratifiers of the constitution would find the breadth and scope of federal power today shocking and absurd.